Ford Puma SUV review

 Unlike rivals such as the Juke and Peugeot 2008, the inside of the Puma is much more traditional.
 Sit in one of the car’s seats and the Puma feels a lot like a Fiesta on stilts, albeit a roomier one thanks to extra space in all directions.
 There's a new digital instrument cluster for the first time in a Ford, but the central infotainment screen is familiar and some of the dark grey plastics are rather unadventurous.
 At least the infotainment is clear and easy to use.

 It might be fairly tall, but Ford's engineers have worked their magic on the Puma's chassis, and it's a good crossover to drive, with a pleasant manual gearbox, nice steering and little body lean.
 Know-how and some shared parts with the excellent Fiesta help here, and the Puma feels as engaging as many well-sorted hatchbacks.
-Along with the current 1.0-litre, a diesel and 1.5-litre Ford Puma ST are also expected, the latter with the same 197bhp engine as the Fiesta ST.

 Larger in every direction than the Fiesta, the Puma is big enough to steal some Focus sales, and its 456-litre boot is actually a bit bigger and more practical, with a handy washable storage 'MegaBox' liner, adjustable floor and flexible parcel shelf that accommodates tall items.
 There's also decent room in the back for passengers, although it misses out on the sliding rear bench of the Renault Captur.